cormullion/PhilipsHue.jl/README.md

 A few simple functions to control Philips Hue light bulbs from Julia.

+Uses JSON and Requests packages.

+## Current status

+Works OK for Julia version 0.3.* — won't work for Julia version 0.4.

 ## Usage

-If you know your Philips Hue bridge's IP address and existing username:
+If you already know your Philips Hue bridge's IP address and existing username:

     using PhilipsHue
     B = PhilipsHueBridge("192.168.1.111", "yourusername")

+If you don't know the current IP address, try:

+	 getIP()

+which accesses your current configuration as registered at http://meethue.com.

-But if you don't, try initializing it:
+If you haven't added your username to the bridge, try initializing it:

     using PhilipsHue
     B = PhilipsHueBridge("", "")
     initialize(B, devicetype="test developer", username="yourusername")

-where "yourusername" must be at least 10 characters long.
+where "yourusername" must be *at least* 10 characters long.
 You'll have to run to the bridge and hit the button (or perhaps you can hit the button then try to initialize within 10 seconds, I haven't tried that):

     Trying to get the IP address of the Philips bridge...
     Trying to register test developer and yourusername to the bridge at 192.168.1.111...